Gainers, are they worth it or not?

 Gainers and weight gain

-Be it people with fast metabolisms or simply people who eat little.
+Whether they are people with fast metabolisms or simply people who eat little.

 In practice, this type of supplement will actually help you gain weight.

-That is, it can be said that if your goal is to gain weight, gainers are effective.
+In other words, it can be said that if your goal is to gain weight, gainers are effective.

-gainers are worth
+are gainers worth it

 Gainers vs Food

-To gain weight and muscle mass, you already know that you need calories, and more than what you burn.
+To gain weight and muscle mass, you already know that you need calories, and more than you burn.

-You need a feed hypercaloric.
+You need a diet hypercaloric.

 There is no advantage to using a gainer compared to using solid food.